terrapower/armi/doc/user/grids.rst

 Ten-Ring, Third-Core Hex Maps
 """""""""""""""""""""""""""""
 Below is the YAML representing a ten-ring, third core, hexagonal lattice map.
-A new ring filled with ``C`` has been added to the nine-ring lattice map above and one more ``-`` spacer has been added.
+A new ring filled with ``C`` has been added to the nine-ring lattice map above and one more ``-`` placeholder has been added.

 .. code-block:: yaml